Cornish pilot gig: Pilot gigs today

 Today, pilot gigs are used primarily for sport, with around 100 clubs across the globe.
-The main concentration is within Cornwall, Devon and the Isles of Scilly, however clubs exist in Suffolk, Sussex, Somerset, Hampshire, Dorset, Wales and London.
+The main concentration is within Cornwall, particularly the west and the Isles of Scilly, however clubs exist in Devon, Suffolk, Sussex, Somerset, Hampshire, Dorset, Wales and London.
 Internationally, there are pilot gig clubs in France, the Netherlands, the Faroe Islands, Australia, Bermuda, and the United States.